pivotal-mea-pa/caps/README.md

 The IaaS credentials for the IaaS on which an environment should be launched should be provided as environment variables.
 This can be achieved by exporting the variables from  an `.envrc` file if you are using [direnv](https://direnv.net/) to manage you localized environments.
 Otherwise simply save them to a shell script and source it before executing the CAPs utilities.

-> You should also add the `<repository home>/bin` folder to your path so you can run `caps-*` scripts without providing an explicit absolute or relative path.
+> You should also add the `<caps repository home>/bin` folder to your path so you can run `caps-*` scripts without providing an explicit absolute or relative path.

 The following IaaS specific environment variables are required by the bootstrap Terraform template.